furkantanyol/cv/index.md

 **Frontend Engineer, Cluey Learning, Sydney** `Nov 2019 – Present`

 - From day one, **doubled the work load completed** for each sprint, _double story points in average_, for the main product: learning platform.
-- Implemented the new user interface of the learning platform including the major React components and relevant NodeJS microservices.
+- Implemented the new user interface of the learning platform including the major React components and relevant NodeJS micro-services.
 The new user interface launched in 2020 and got almost **100% positive feedback** from **more than 350** tutors and students who are using the platform to support their education.
+- After a software engineer resigning from his team, I took over his recently commenced project.
+This project was automating the rescheduling of the sessions with a new React web application.
+I was able to successfully deliver the project on time in one week.
+This has resulted in a **significant reduction of time (from 10-15 minutes with human interaction to 2-5 minutes with the app), energy and monetary value** for the team as we no longer require a human interaction and human-dependant function when rescheduling sessions.

 **Freelance Full Stack Web Developer, Corin Group, Sydney** `Aug 2019 – Nov 2019`

-- Built a dashboard using React & KendoUI, including data visualisation using data tables and graphs, for the surgeons to track their operations.
+- Built a dashboard using React & KendoUI, including data visualization using data tables and graphs, for the surgeons to track their operations.
 - The dashboard got **great feedback** from surgeons including **improved time-management** and easier patient tracking.
 - The feedback I got from Corin Group was also very positive after completing the freelance project:
   ![feedback](https://ftanyol.s3-ap-southeast-2.amazonaws.com/images/corin-feedback.png){: .feedback-image }

 **Visiting Front End Lead, Pubinno, Istanbul** `Aug 2019 – Nov 2019`

 - Built an admin dashboard using React & Redux for Pubinno's internal operations.
-This dashboard included device management, process management, data & analytics navigation, manipulation and visualisation.
+This dashboard included device management, process management, data & analytics navigation, manipulation and visualization.
-- Built a live product timeline component that visualises the product lifetime, and informs Pubinno about product updates (errors, warnings etc.).
+- Built a live product timeline component that visualizes the product lifetime, and informs Pubinno about product updates (errors, warnings etc.).
 - The new features and product/device data being transparent **improved the operation efficiency** by almost **up to 300%**, and contributed _Pubinno's local/global expansion_ by improving it's maneuver ability as a startup.
 - Created a company VPN using AWS EC2 and OpenVPN that **enabled high security measures** to the technical operations of the company.